 2. Cultural sensitivity

 In addition to being effective and empathetic communicators, contact tracers should also be able to interact with people from multiple cultural backgrounds.
 Doing this effectively and without judgment requires a high level of cultural sensitivity.
 It helps if the candidate already has a well-developed understanding of cultures outside of their own, but the willingness to engage and empathize across cultural barriers is the most important thing.

 Contact tracers will not always deal with people who are fully cooperative.
 The job consists of cold-calling strangers and attempting to communicate sensitive information.
-They will often meet with resistance and even suspicion, and will need to be able to respond calmly and objectively while gently convincing people about the necessary actions that need to be taken.
+They will often meet with resistance and even suspicion.
+Contact tracers will need to be able to respond calmly and objectively.
+And do so while gently convincing people about the necessary actions that need to be taken.

 4. Well-developed organizational skills

-There is an extensive amount of data management required in this job.
-Multiple cases need to be tracked until completion, and each one will entail high volumes of documentation.
+This job requires an extensive amount of data management.
+There is a need for tracking multiple cases until completion.
+Furthermore, each one will entail high volumes of documentation.
 Workers have to be able to keep track of ongoing developments within each case, while multi-tasking across their caseloads.